FLOWR: Flow Matching for Structure-Aware De Novo, Interaction- and Fragment-Based Ligand Generation: Experiments and Results

 In Tab.~\ref{tab:results_noHs} we compare~\textsc{Pilot} and~\textsc{Flowr} in terms of strain energy (calculated using GenBench3D~\cite{benchmarking:genbench3d}), AutoDock-Vina score (used as an approximate measure of pose quality and binding affinity~\cite{docking:autodock-vina}), and their ability to generalize to the test set distribution based on Wasserstein distance measures for bond angles, bond lengths and dihedral angles following~\cite{model:midi, model:eqgatdiff, model:pilot}.
 A more comprehensive overview of results is given in Tab.~\ref{tab:full_results} in the Appendix.
 As flow matching allows for setting the number of inference steps, we also report the same results for different number of steps, namely 20, 50 and 100 (default).

-In terms of strain energy values,~\textsc{Flowr} significantly outperforms~\textsc{Pilot} (90.05 ± 52.18 vs. 120 ± 71.61).
+In terms of strain energy values,~\textsc{Flowr} substantially outperforms~\textsc{Pilot} (90.05 ± 52.18 vs. 120 ± 71.61).
 However, we note that, on average, the strain energies of generated ligands do not align well with those of the test set (43.27 ± 41.85), as illustrated in Fig.~\ref{fig:mol_properties} (top left).
 We hypothesize that this discrepancy arises primarily from limited coverage of chemical and conformational space in the training data, due to the relatively low availability of co-crystal structures.
+Notably, these elevated strain energies reflect subtle deviations in bond angles and lengths rather than gross structural defects—simple MMFF94s-based relaxation with fixed protein pockets reduces strain energies to 28.05 ± 28.25 kcal/mol, below the test set average.
+In addition, a mean RMSD of 0.775 ± 0.144~\r{A} confirms that generated molecules readily relax to low-energy conformations with minimal structural perturbation (see Fig.~\ref{fig:strain_analysis} in App.~\ref{sec:appendix-results}), while mean PB-validity increases to 0.95 ± 0.08 and mean Vina score decreases to -6.97 ± 0.89.
 Additionally, Fig.~\ref{fig:mol_properties} (top right) shows the relaxation energy distribution of generated ligands calculated using the~\textsc{GFN2-xTB} method~\cite{xtb_gfn2} with implicit solvation using the~\textsc{ALPB} model~\cite{alpb} (46.37 ± 64.05 kcal/mol on the test set; 100.37 ± 59.85 for~\textsc{Flowr} vs. 107.89 ± 66.37 for~\textsc{Pilot}).
 Another commonly reported metric in this context is the clash count between ligand and pocket atoms.
 Using PoseCheck~\cite{benchmarking:posecheck}, we observe a clear improvement for~\textsc{Flowr} (5.25 ± 2.21) compared to the~\textsc{Pilot} model (6.28 ± 2.61), with~\textsc{Flowr} more closely resembling the test set distribution (4.24).

 \textsc{Flowr} outperforms~\textsc{Pilot} in docking assessments, suggesting a higher pose accuracy (-6.93 ± 0.92 vs. -6.30 ± 0.96).
 We use Vina's scoring function with no re-docking applied, but also report the minimized Vina score, where local energy minimization is applied to the ligand (-7.22 ± 0.92 vs. -6.68 ± 1.07).
 In Fig.~\ref{fig:vina_scores} (left) we compare the Vina score distribution across targets and the mean Vina score per target (right, log-scale).
 As can be seen,~\textsc{Flowr} shows a 12.8\% increase in success rate (number of ligands per target that are either equal or better than the reference with respect to Vina scoring) with an average success of 29.5\%.